Welcome to Access! We are a small group of passionate professionals dedicated to helping our clients unlock paths to

-Our group rooms were specifically designed so our group sizes can only hold a maximum of 10 group members at a time.
-The people in your group are kind, neat and interesting people just like you who are excited to meet you and help you meet your goals.
-Most of the people in our groups are smart, well-educated, professionals and from great families just like you who understand the need for support and privacy.
+Our group rooms are designed for a maximum of 10 members.
+The people in group are kind, neat and interesting people just like you who are excited to meet others and help reach goals.
+Most of the people in our groups are smart, well-educated, professionals and from great families who understand the need for support and privacy.
 You will find many similarities to help put you at ease.
 And, we are there to help you every step of the way!

 I’ve tried to get sober before, it sucks.
 How will this time be different?

 It sounds like you are only talking about adults, do you treat teens?

 We treat many young adults who are still dependent on their parents and we work with teenagers.
-Dr. Little’s favorite population has been working with teens since she first entered the field of Addictions more than 20 years ago.
+Dr. Little’s favorite population has been working with teens since she first entered the addiction field more than 20 years ago.
 We love working with teens and would love to help you with your teenager.